sawyerwatts/Checklists/README.md

 1. How do devs easily establish correctness of the code and regression test the code?
 (Automated tests are usually the answer here).
     - If you haven't already, this would be a good time to abstract impurities.
-    - Especially test the boundaries between modules
+    - Especially test the boundaries between modules, and between impurities.
 1. Monitoring: how do you ensure this feature keeps working?